 The grapes were harvested from September 8th to 18th.
 While we hurried to bring in part of the berries that were already quite concentrated, we also had to wait a little longer for the rest to reach perfect levels of ripeness.
 Thanks to the gorgeous weather though, we were comfortably able to do both.
 2009 is undoubtedly a very great Pavillon Blanc vintage, but it came at the cost of drastic selection.
 Only 32% of the crop was chosen for the final blend!
 The youngest vines together with those plots with lighter soils suffered from the prolonged drought, which only benefited the greater terroirs.
 The recent run of great vintages has perhaps also made us more demanding and severe.

 This uncompromising selection has resulted in a Pavillon Blanc that is both more concentrated than 2008 and fresher than 2007.
 It is the demonstration of how Sauvignon Blanc can achieve, in privileged terroirs, a perfect balance between power and finesse, richness and delicacy.
+It is delicious to drink today and should remain so for several more years.
+(October 2018)

 After a cold, dry winter, the weather turned rainy and cool in April, causing a rather late bud-break and a somewhat slow growth of the vine shoots.
 As from May 1st however, temperatures rose quite sharply and settled above the seasonal norms, without ever reaching excessive highs.
 This allowed a quick and successful flowering that promised a very even ripening of the berries.